cgruver/cgruver/_pages/tutorials/tekton-overview.md

 * OpenShift Command line Tools
 * Quarkus Command Line Tools

-__Note:__ This tutorial assumes that you are using a Mac OS or Linux based workstation.
+__Note:__ This tutorial assumes that you are using a workstation with a `bash` or `zsh` shell.
 If you are on a Windows based system, you may be able to use Git Bash in Visual Studio Code.

 ### Start with the basics - Let's create a Task and run it